 'Jamie Sawyer is easily one of the best military SF writers working today - a must read for anyone who grew up watching Aliens and reading 2000AD' Gavin Smith, author of The Bastard Legion

-Following Pariah comes Exodus, the second book in The Eternity War series - an explosive tale of elite marines, deep-space exploration and warring galactic empires.
+The Eternity War series is an explosive tale of elite marines, deep-space exploration and warring galactic empires.

 Praise for Jamie Sawyer:

-'A gripping read that moves at warp speed' Jack Campbell, author of the Lost Fleet novels
+'A gripping read that moves at warp speed' Jack Campbell, author of the Lost Fleet series

 'Alien biomechs . . . terrorism, subterfuge and traitors . . . starships sporting particle beam weapons, railguns the size of skyscrapers, laser batteries, missiles . . .
 This, dear readers, is the good stuff' Neal Asher, author of the Agent Cormac novels